Title

 Republic Act No. 9244 eliminates the Preparatory Recall Assembly as a method for initiating the recall of local government officials, streamlining the process to require only a petition from registered voters and establishing specific signature thresholds based on local population size.

-The recall process may be commenced by a petition from a registered voter in the local government unit concerned, supported by the required percentage of registered voters in that LGU.
+Recall is commenced by a petition of a registered voter in the local government unit concerned, supported by the required number/percentage of registered voters in that same local government unit.

-The petition must include: names and addresses of petitioners with signatures; their barangay, city/municipality, legislative district, and province; the name of the official sought to be recalled; and a brief narration of reasons for recall.
+It must state: (1) names and addresses of petitioners (legible) and their signatures; (2) the barangay/city/municipality, local legislative district, and province to which petitioners belong; (3) the name of the official sought to be recalled; and (4) a brief narration of reasons and justifications.

-Yes, the official sought to be recalled is automatically considered a duly registered candidate and is entitled to be voted upon like other candidates.
+Yes.
+The officials sought to be recalled are automatically considered duly registered candidates to the pertinent positions and may be voted upon like other candidates.

-All pending petitions initiated through the Preparatory Recall Assembly are considered dismissed upon the effectivity of RA 9244.
+Section 3 provides that all pending petitions for recall initiated through the Preparatory Recall Assembly are considered dismissed upon the effectivity of RA 9244.

 Analyze Cases Smarter, Faster